gargeevaidya9/gargeevaidya9/README.md

-- 👋 Hi, I’m Gargee Vaidya
+- 👋 Hello, I’m Gargee Vaidya
-- 👀 I’m interested in Deep Learning, Computer Vision and have an evergreen love for Mathematics
+- 👀 I’m interested in Deep Learning, Data Science, Computer Vision and have an evergreen love for Mathematics
 - 📫 Visit my website at : https://gargeevaidya18.wixsite.com/mysite

 <!---